Symptoms of SAD

 5. See the light

 Some people find light therapy effective for seasonal depression.
-One way to get light therapy at home in winter is to sit in front of a light box for up to two hours a day.
+One way to get light therapy at home in winter is to sit in front of a light box for up to 2 hours a day.

 Light boxes give out very bright light at least 10 times stronger than ordinary home and office lighting.
 They're not available on the NHS and cost around £100 or more.